-By Elaine Corcoran, Clinical Director at Brain Training Australia, Perth, WA
+By Elaine Collins, Clinical Director at Brain Training Australia

 The world is in troubled times.
 The WHO (world health organisation) has

 deemed the coronavirus outbreak a pandemic, and the world feels anxious.

 Anxiety is your body’s natural response to the stress of not knowing how this virus will impact your life.
 It creates a feeling of fear or apprehension about the future.

 Many people will try to bury their heads in the sand and hope the problem

 goes away.
 Others will engage in counterproductive practices such as panic buying and unnecessary hospital visits.
 Instead of suffering the wave of anxiety sweeping the world, we encourage you to not hide from the current situation.

 Instead, we suggest you prepare yourself and your family.
 Be ready to tackle this problem head-on.
 Here we provide practical solutions you can